-Andrew Thomas, Vice President
+Andrew Thomas, President

 Andrew is an educational researcher and professor of educational policy.
 He spends most of his time conducting studies of educational programs in California and other states.
 He has been an active member of the Silver Lake community since 1995.
 He helped found the Silver Lake Independent Jewish Community Center, coached soccer at the Silver Lake Recreation Center and AYSO, and was active with the Franklin Elementary, King Middle School and Marshall High School parent booster clubs.
-He lives in Silver Lake with his wife and two kids.
+He lives in Silver Lake with his wife and two children.

 Herb Gold, Treasurer

 Herb joined the SLRC Board about 15 years ago to help implement the Master Plan that was developed for reservoirs.
 Seven years ago his background in finance and amazing facility with long division was recognized by the group, so they elected him Treasurer.
 Now he oversees the dollars coming in and the dollars going out, and reports all this activity to several interested government agencies.

 Most of Leslie's professional life in Human Resources was focused on helping people realize more of their potential and the potential of those they work with and work for.
 But 15 years ago she wondered how to get Silver Lake runners off the dark and dangerous city streets and onto something safer.
 That's how she became involved with SLRC, whose first project was to create a walking/running path.
 Leslie has served as its Secretary for much of the last 8 years.
 Running has since been replaced with yoga, traveling around the world and taking photos of people, places, and things she encounters along the way..